getcarina/getcarina.com/_tutorials/data-volume-containers.md

 The output of these `docker rm` commands are the names of the containers that you removed.

-Note: Docker will not warn you when removing a container without providing the --volumes option to delete its volumes.
+**Note**: Docker will not warn you when removing a container without providing the --volumes option to delete its volumes.
 If you remove containers without using the --volumes option, you may end up with "dangling" volumes; volumes that are no longer referenced by a container.
 Dangling volumes are difficult to get rid of and can take up a large amount of disk space.

 ### Resources